 The Bureau of Ocean Energy Management (BOEM) needed to assess the feasibility and environmental effects of harvesting sand in the Frying Pan Shoals area offshore of Wilmington, North Carolina.
 The area, considered Essential Fish Habitat and an Aquatic Resource of National Importance, required expert input and a complete investigation before the abundant sand resources could be used.

-Using the results of the workshop, BOEM drafted a profile for an environmental study to fill important data gaps.
-Further study and investigation is needed if the sand resources there are ever used.
-When funded and completed, the research will assist in making wiser sand-resource leasing decisions.
-(2021)
+Using the results of the workshop, BOEM published a report and is now funding an environmental study to fill important data gaps.
+The research will assist in making wiser sand-resource leasing decisions.
+(2023)